redis/docs/content/operate/rs/references/rest-api/requests/shards/actions/migrate.md

 | [POST](#post-multi-shards) | `/v1/shards/actions/migrate` | Migrate multiple shards |
 | [POST](#post-shard) | `/v1/shards/{uid}/actions/migrate` | Migrate a specific shard |

+Migrate shards to a different node in the following scenarios:

+- Before node removal.

+- To balance the database manually in case of latency issues or uneven load distribution across nodes.

+- To manage node resources, such as memory usage.

+For databases with replication:

+- Migrating a shard will not cause disruptions since a primary shard will still be available.

+- If you try to migrate a primary shard, it will be demoted to a replica shard and a replica shard will be promoted to primary before the migration.
+If you set `"preserve_roles": true` in the request, a second failover will occur after the migration finishes to change the migrated shard's role back to primary.

+For databases without replication, the migrated shard will not be available until the migration is done.

+Connected clients shouldn't be disconnected in either case.

+If too many primary shards are placed on the same node, it can impact database performance.

 ## Migrate multiple shards {#post-multi-shards}

     POST /v1/shards/actions/migrate

 Migrates the list of given shard UIDs to the node specified by `target_node_uid`.
 The shards can be from multiple databases.
 This request is asynchronous.

-Migrate shards in the following scenarios:

-- Before node removal.

-- To balance the database manually in case of latency issues or uneven load distribution across nodes.

-- To manage node resources, such as memory usage.

 #### Required permissions